Selling A House During A Divorce In South Carolina.

 Keep in mind, you don’t have to worry about taxes if you transfer assets back and forth with your spouse.
 Collaboration is when you and your spouse decide what something is valued at.
 In most cases, a judge does not get involved.

-While selling a house during divorce, as hard as it maybe, don’t argue.
+While selling a house during divorce don’t argue, as hard as it may be.
 Many real estate agents agree that couples who argue, while selling a house during a divorce, often don’t agree when it comes to routine decisions about fixing up the house, repairing, and even listing the property.
 This could jeopardize a potential sale and worse yet, the home could fall into foreclosure.
 So, set aside your differences and sell the house or agree to turn the house over to your spouse or yourself.

 Do You Live in a Community Property State